calvinsettachatgul/study_group/README.md

 collaboration environment is cloud9 IDE https://ide.c9.io/calvinsettachatgul/study_group

 We can meet remotely to study on selected topics.
 We can try to have a structured intro or in depth learning on topics of interest to us

-Some learning topis:
+Some learning topics:
 (feel free to add to this list)

 * d3
 * react
 * python/django
 * node/MEAN
 * IOT/hardware
 * devops/AWS
 * docker
+* rails